pm67nz/git-novice/_episodes/01-basics.md

 - "What is version control and why should I use it?"
 objectives:
 - "Understand the benefits of an automated version control system."
-- "Understand the basics of how Git works."
+- "Understand the basics of how Pijul works."
 keypoints:
 - "Version control is like an unlimited 'undo'."
 - "Version control also allows many people to work in parallel."